squareops/terraform-kubernetes-elastic/README.md

 ### [SquareOps Technologies](https://squareops.com/) Your DevOps Partner for Accelerating cloud journey.
 <br>

-This ECK module is a Kubernetes operator for Elasticsearch and Kibana that simplifies the deployment, management, and scaling of Elasticsearch and Kibana clusters in Kubernetes environments.
+This ECK module is a kubernetes operator for Elasticsearch and Kibana that simplifies the deployment, management, and scaling of Elasticsearch and Kibana clusters in kubernetes environments.
 The ECK module allows you to easily create and configure Elasticsearch and Kibana clusters, and provides customization options such as persistent volume claim templates and storage classes.
 Additionally, the ECK module provides security features such as encryption and authentication for Elasticsearch and Kibana clusters.
 With the ECK module, you can manage Elasticsearch and Kibana clusters in a scalable and efficient manner, while also ensuring the security of your data.

 ## Important Notes:
 This module is compatible with EKS version 1.23, which is great news for users deploying the module on an EKS cluster running that version.
 Review the module's documentation, meet specific configuration requirements, and test thoroughly after deployment to ensure everything works as expected.